DONATE

 Forms of Charity

-There are many forms of charity in Islam, some being Zakat and Sadaqah.
+There are many types of charity in Islam, two being Zakat and Sadaqah.
 Did you know smiling is also a form of charity?
 It is a sunnah practice that our Prophet Muhammad (PBUH) used to do, and we should do so, too.

 Zakat

 Zakat is a compulsory form of charity, and it consists of giving 2.5% of your wealth to charity every year.
-Zakat must be paid on gold, silver, stock, shares and cash – any valuable assets.
+Zakat must be paid in gold, silver, stock, shares, cash, or any other valuable asset.

-To be eligible to give Zakat, one must be Muslim, adult, sane and have enough wealth to do so.
-This is called Nisab – the minimum amount of wealth needed to be considered wealthy.
+To be eligible to give Zakat, one must be Muslim, an adult, of sound mind, and have enough wealth.
+This level of wealth is called Nisab—the minimum amount needed to be considered wealthy.

 While there are requirements for whom Zakat is compulsory, there are also conditions for who can receive Zakat.
 There are eight categories of people who can receive Zakat: